MENU CLOSE

 Gender-friendly Workplace

 • Established the "Guidelines for Preventing Sexual Harassment in the Workplace".
 Employees who feel they are experiencing harassment can file a complaint with their managers, the HR Department, or through a dedicated email address, with confidentiality ensured in the handling of the case.
 If the investigation confirms the validity of the complaint, disciplinary action will be taken, and in severe cases, termination may be considered.
-In 2023, there were no cases of sexual harassment or discrimination reported at Giga Computing.

 For more information, please refer to Chapter 2 of GIGABYTE's Corporate Code of Conduct: Equal and Safe Working Environment